Create-With-Code-Master/canvas-cwc-assignment-template/docs/instructions.md

 - Push your changes to GitHub.

   After pushing, use the **View on GitHub** button in GitHub Desktop to go to your repository on GitHub and confirm that your changes are visible.
-- Repeat for the next video.
+- While videos remain, repeat with next video.

 </details></p>